usuaero/MachUpX/How_To_Create_Input_Files.md

             "<AIRPLANE_NAME>" : (dict)

                 "file" : (string)
-                    Path to file containing the JSON object describing the airplane.
+                    Path to file containing the JSON object describing the aircraft.

                 "state" : (dict)
                     Describes the state of the aircraft.

                     "type" : (string)
                         Specifies which definition of state is to be used.
-If given as "rigid_body", the following keys must be specified within "state" (not as part of "type"):
+If given as "rigid_body", then "position", "velocity", "orientation", and "angular_rates" can be  specified as well.
+If given as "aerodynamic", then "position", "velocity", "angular_rates", "alpha", and "beta" can be specified as well.
+Specifying both "rigid_body" and "aerodynamic" state variables will throw an input error.

                     "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
 Defaults to [0,0,0]

-                    "velocity" : (vector)
+                    "velocity" : (float or vector)
+                        In the case of "type" = "rigid_body":
-                        Velocity of the aircraft in flat-earth coordinates.
+                            Velocity vector of the aircraft in flat-earth coordinates.
+Cannot be float.

+                        In the case of "type" = "aerodynamic":
+                            If a float, this is the magnitude of the local wind vector.
+If a vector, this is the local freestream vector (i.e. u, v, and w).
+Specifying a velocity vector will override definitions for "alpha" and "beta".

                     "orientation" : (vector, optional)
                         Orientation of the aircraft in flat-earth coordinates.
-If this is a 3-element vector it is assumed an Euler angle formulation is used.
-If this is a 4-element vector it is assumed a quaternion formulation is used.
-Defaults to aligning the body-fixed frame with the flat-earth frame.
+If this is a 3-element vector it is assumed the Euler angle formulation is used (i.e. [phi, theta, psi]).
+                        If this is a 4-element vector it is assumed the quaternion formulation is used.
+                        Defaults to [1.0, 0.0, 0.0, 0.0].

                     "angular_rates" : (vector, optional)
                         Angular rate of the aircraft in flat-earth coordinates.
 Defaults to [0,0,0]

-                    If "type" is specified as "aerodynamic", the following keys must be specified:

-                    "position" : (vector, optional)
-                        Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
-Defaults to [0,0,0].

-                    "angular_rates" : (vector, optional)
-                        Angular rate of the aircraft in flat-earth coordinates.
-Defaults to [0,0,0].

-                    "V_mag" : (float)
-                        Magnitude of the local wind vector.

                     "alpha" : (float, optional)
                         Aerodynamic angle of attack.
 Defaults to 0.

                     "beta" : (float, optional)
                         Aerodynamic sideslip angle.
 Defaults to 0.
+NOTE: MachUp defines this as the analytical sideslip angle, i.e. B = atan(Vy/Vx).

                 "control_state" : (dict, optional)
                     Describes the control deflections.
 The number and names of controls are arbitrary and